SystemsApproach/sdn/onos.rst

 indirectly with the environment using some other ONOS service.
-We saw an example of this in Section 6.2.2, where Host Location Provider (an ONOS service) sits behind *HostProvider* (an SBI plugin); the latter defines the API for host discovery and the former defines one specific approach to discovering hosts (e.g., using Packet Service to intercept ARP, NDP and DHCP packets).
+We saw an example of this in Section 6.2.2, where Host Location Provider (an ONOS service) sits behind *HostProvider* (an SBI plugin); the latter defines the API for host discovery, and the former defines one specific approach to discovering hosts (e.g., using Packet Service to intercept ARP, NDP and DHCP packets).
 Similarly, the LLDP Link Provider Service (corresponding to the *LinkProvider* SBI plugin) uses Packet Service